 A NWAS volunteer was contacted about a injured dog seen wandering on the Telkwa High Road.
 The dog was thought to have been shot.
 After some days, the dog was caught and taken to the vet where it was found he had multiple bite wounds on his throat, shoulders and hips.
 A very lucky boy to be found and receive the help he needed!
 Too injured to go into the shelter, he was taken into one of our experienced foster homes.
 His picture was posted on our facebook page, and his owners were found - he had been missing for more than a week.
 He is expected to make a full recovery from his ordeal.

 The Northwest Animal Shelter is a volunteer run organization.
 We do our best to help where we can, but do not have the resources to assist in every situation.
-In 2.5 months since late November, we have had 32 puppies/dogs and 31 felines in our care.
-Vet bills paid from December 1 to the end of February total almost $10,000 - this includes the costs related to our SNAP (Spay neuter assistance) program.
+The NWAS spends thousands of dollars on vet bills annually.
+For the period December 1 to the end of February 2014 almost $10,000 was paid for medical treatments - this includes the costs related to our SNAP (Spay neuter assistance) program.
+It is rare where the owners are found and able to pay the vet bills, like Griffen pictured above.
 We rely on the support of the community to continue our work.
 Donations are greatly appreciated and can be made at the Bulkley Valley Credit Union, or mailed to Box 3064 in Smithers.

 Bringing a companion animal into your home should not be done lightly, it is a commitment of years.
 Animals require regular veterinary care to keep them healthy.
 They need to be fed nutritious food, and be kept safe and warm.
 An identification tag on a collar is the best way to get your friend back, if he gets lost.
 Spaying or neutering your pet keeps them healthy, and helps keep them from wandering.
 It also helps reduce the number of abandoned or neglected animals, as there are not enough homes for them all.